joshwcomeau/react-flip-move/README.md

   * Elements whose positions have not changed between states will not be animated.
 This means that no `onStart` or `onFinish` callbacks will be executed for those elements.

+  * Sometimes you'll want to update or change an item _without_ triggering a Flip Move animation.
+For example, with optimistic updating, you may render a temporary version before replacing it with the server-validated one.
+In this case, simply use the same `key` for both versions, and Flip Move will treat them as the same item.

 ## Changelog